Pinetop Seven

 The "official bootleg" Lest We Forget (Self-Help, 2001) contains leftovers from the album and a 32-minute improvised soundtrack to a silent film of the 1930s.

 Pinetop Seven refined their chamber folk style to an almost manic level on The Night's Bloom (Barbary Coast, 2005).
-On one hand the calmer, deeper melodic hooks are designed not to uplift but to penetrate and stay.
-The spell-binding arrangements of strings, horns and keyboards insinuate further nuances that complicate the emotional puzzle, in a fashion similar to Angelo Badalamenti's noir soundtracks.
-Their broad canvas of timbres amounts to a psychiatric investigation of the vocalist's neurosis way beyond anything the lyrics may convey.
+Calmer, deeper melodic hooks are designed not to uplift but to penetrate and stay.
+Easy Company feels like a lounge version of R.E.M.'s The One i Love.
+Hurry Home Dark Cloud (only on the LP) sounds like a religious hymn.
+The spell-binding arrangements of strings, horns and keyboards insinuate further nuances that complicate the emotional puzzle.
+A Mouthful Of Expensive Teeth could be an operatic aria from a Broadway musical.
+Their broad canvas of timbres, from the piano-based noir ballad Fringe to the trumpet and violin dances in His Aging Miss Idaho, amounts to a psychiatric investigation of the vocalist's neurosis way beyond anything the lyrics may convey.
+Their method peaks in the quasi-gamelan rhythmic rainshower of June, delivered with Tim Buckley-esque jazzy frenzy.
 The only drawback is that each vignette lasts just about the time to absorb the feast of sounds.
-One is left with a feeling of fragility, despite the density of events, which is a pity given the amount of work that went into surgically crafting the minutiae of songs such as A Page From The Desert and Born Among The Born Again.
+One is left with a feeling of fragility, despite the density of events, which is a pity given the amount of work that went into surgically crafting the minutiae of songs such as the orchestral country hymns Born Among The Born Again, Made a Whisper out of me and Witness.

 Beneath Confederate Lake (Empyrean, 2006) collects Pinetop Seven leftovers.